econya/yosis/README.md

 ## Synopsis

 Project had extremely tight deadlines and is totally adapted to a single use and business case as of now.
+And German interface (but i18n fully prepared).

 ## Installation